phishbacon/lyric-sync/README.md

 ## Developer Notes

 Lyric-Sync is currently using [Skeleton v3 Beta](https://github.com/skeletonlabs/skeleton/discussions/2919) one issue I have noticed is that when doing an each block with cards, the first one is always sized differently than the ones that follow.
 My current workaround is to just add a dummy entry to the array that is being iterated over.
 The dummy entry has a `hide_me` key on it so we can hide the offending card.

+For the semantic release workflow to work, the branch must already exist on the remote, ie pushing to a non existent branch will result in the action failing.